KrzysztofKowalczyk/vertx-client-builder-poc/readme.md

 ```

 Second type allow to do actual call and return expected response as per specification.
 It wraps a HttpClient instance.
 Cool thing is that the whole second stage can be done as a single type with all REST verbs by passing strategy to it, see returning\* methods in [HttpClientBuilder](src/main/groovy/org/client/poc/HttpClientBuilder.groovy).
 It can support different types like RxJava Single, CompletableFuture without changes.
+Though splitting it to many types might make code simpler.

 Once we have executor instance we can do the call and get future (or pass handlers)